To Infinity and Beyond: A General Framework for Scaling Economic Theories: Framework

 \ctr{n} We note that while well-formed formulae can be arbitrarily long, each well-formed formula is always finite in length.
 Thus, for example, a disjunction `$\phi_1\vee\phi_2\vee\cdots$' of infinitely many formulae is \emph{not} a well-formed formula.
-We will therefore take special care when we claim that a formula of the form, e.g., `$\bigvee_{\phi \in \Psi} \phi$' is a well-formed formula, as this is true only if $\Psi$ is a finite set of formulae. \begin{example*}In particular, for a countably infinite set of atomic formulae $V=\{\aap_\ctr\}_{\ctr=1}^\infty$ and $X\subseteq\NN$, is a well-formed formula if and only if $X$ is finite. \end{example*}
+We therefore take special care when we claim that formulae of the form `$\bigvee_{\phi \in \Psi} \phi$' are well-formed, as this is true only if $\Psi$ is finite.